 1. St Clare's School adopts a 'no blame' approach and process in the first instance.
 Those involved will be interviewed and made aware of the suspected bullying and the school's anti-bullying position.
 At this stage, there might not be any consequences, and parents might not be notified.
+These decisions will be made on an individual case basis.
 The incident, if deemed not to be bullying, will be referred to the classroom teacher so that the incident can be tracked according to the Whole-School Student Behaviour Support Plan.

 2. If bullying is identified, leadership team members may choose to use the following methods with the children involved: a.
-Method of shared concern b.
-Mediation c.
-Individual counselling Parents of both the perpetrator (the child exhibiting the bullying behaviour) and the target will be notified of the level and severity of the incident and its consequences.
+De-escalation Responses b.
+Problem Solving c.
+Restorative Conference d.Formal Sanctions.
 A record of the incident is kept on file.